bartfeenstra/mynameisbart/content/articles/gnome-kiosk.md

 ## Passwordless authentication
 We have told Linux which user to log in automatically, but this will still require a password when resuming an existing log-in session after the screen has gone blank or the machine has been suspended.
-We'll use [PAM](https://en.wikipedia.org/wiki/Linux_PAM) [config files](https://linux.die.net/man/5/pam.d) to tell Linux our user requires no authentication at all.
-Extend `/etc/pam.d/gdm-password` with the following line, where `bart` must again be replaced with the name of your unprivileged user:
+We'll use a [PAM](https://en.wikipedia.org/wiki/Linux_PAM) [config file](https://linux.die.net/man/5/pam.d) to tell Linux our user requires no authentication at all.
+Edit `/etc/pam.d/gdm-password` and put the following line at the beginning of the file, where `bart` must again be replaced with the name of your unprivileged user:
 ```
 auth sufficient pam_succeed_if.so user = bart
 ```